covarell/usercode/src/zzMacros/MELA/README.txt

 template as 2d array, PDF is built as a prod PDF between 1D mZZ shape (RooMzzBkg) and 2D RooHistPdf.

+Add_pT_y

+Adding possibility to include pT and rapidity in MELA evaluation (aka nloMELA)

 ==================

 Content: